About 10 minutes after she ordered, she started snapping her fingers and shouting across the restaurant, “Excuse me…waitress…where’s my oatmeal?”

 Getting fired meant freedom.
 It was an opportunity for me to create the incredible life I had been putting off.
 I mean, let’s be honest, I got myself fired.
 I knew that when I brought crazy-lady her raw oatmeal – it wasn’t going to go down well for me.
 But now…I was FREE!
 And that failure opened up a world of possibilities and opportunity for me.

 One year later, (and after some major trials and tribulations), I had a vending machine company with 300 machines installed.
+(Learn more about that crazy ride here).
 I was up, running and making money.
 I learned about branding, marketing, sales, accounting, and customer service.
 I had no idea what I was doing, made tons of mistakes, but I figured it out.
 With commitment, resources and support, I did it!

 My life hasn’t been the same since.
 Now, I’m excited to get up every day and help others.
 Right after I have a really killer bowl of oatmeal.
 Made from scratch, you know.
 Some things are worth the wait.